 A thread can initiate execution on one or more newly allocated threads, and can subsequently synchronise with them to exchange data or to ensure that all threads have completed before continuing.
 Thread synchronisation is performed using hardware synchronisers, and threads using a synchroniser will move between running states and paused states.
-When a thread is first created, it is in a paused state and its access registers can be initialised using the following instructions.
+When a thread is first created, its status register is initialised as follows: